element-hq/hydrogen-web/doc/FAQ.md

 1: Because of https://github.com/vector-im/hydrogen-web/issues/230, only [more recent versions](https://caniuse.com/mdn-javascript_operators_optional_chaining) are supported.

 TorBrowser ships a crippled IndexedDB implementation and will not work.
-At some point we should support a memory store as a fallback, but that will still give a sub-par experience with e2ee.
+At some point we should support a memory store as a fallback, but that will still give a sub-par experience with end-to-end encryption.

 It used work in pre-webkit Edge, to have it work on Windows Phone, but that support has probably bit-rotted as it isn't tested anymore.